Royal Lancaster Regiment

 (Private, afterwards Sergeant)

-4th King’s (Royal Lancaster) Regiment
+4th King?s (Royal Lancaster) Regiment

 This brave Irishman, on October 18th 1854, volunteered to repair the embrasures of the battery on the Left Attack, assisted by another whose name has not been handed down.
 This act was accomplished successfully in clear daylight, under a heavy fire from a whole line of batteries.
-Again, on November 22nd, during the repulse of an attack on the most advanced trenches, although severely wounded he refused to quit his post among his comrades, but kept encouraging them to “hold on,” and was the means of saving the position and preventing the guns from being spiked.
+Again, on November 22nd, during the repulse of an attack on the most advanced trenches, although severely wounded he refused to quit his post among his comrades, but kept encouraging them to ?hold on,? and was the means of saving the position and preventing the guns from being spiked.

 Sergeant Grady died some years ago in Victoria, New South Wales.